ZiggyCreatures/FusionCache/docs/Plugins.md

 Of course it can also accept its own set of options, typically modelled via `IOptions<MyPluginType>` and friends.

-If you like there's a [:jigsaw: complete sample](PluginSample.md) available.
+If you like there's a [🧩 complete sample](PluginSample.md) available.

+In time, the most useful plugins will be listed directly in the homepage.

 ## How to use a plugin via DI